google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

-Get out your punches and make some papercraft ladies!
+Get out your punches and make some papercraft ladies for a laugh!

 "I have bursts of being a lady, but it doesn't last long"